Homesteading With Anxiety: Tips For Getting Through the Dark Days While Running a Functioning Homestead

 Just do what is absolutely necessary.
 It all comes back to freeing up as much time as possible for self care right now.
 That is always priority number one!

-5. Take time away from your house and homestead
+5. Take time away from your homestead

 It is all too easy for homesteaders to never take a break from being at home.
 After all, most of our life, work and play revolves around our homes and requires us to be here most of the time.